Rehab helps stroke survivors regain abilities

-These impairments can affect the ability to walk, to get up from a chair, to eat independently, to write, and many other ordinary activities.
+These impairments can affect the ability to walk, to get up from a chair, to eat independently, to write, and many other everyday activities.

-Your senior can do the exercises anytime once they learn the simple moves.
-Of course, you should first check with their doctor or physical therapist to make sure these are safe for their condition.
+Most importantly, start slowly and always check with their doctor or physical therapist first to make sure these exercises are safe for their specific health conditions.

 1. Arm exercise

-This simple, but effective arm exercise slowly builds up strength and increases mobility for the affected arm.
-You’ll learn how to use the strong arm to help the weaker one in the exercise.
+This simple, but effective arm exercise slowly builds strength and increases mobility in the arm affected by stroke.
+The exercise shows how to use the strong arm to help the weaker one.

 2. Lower body exercise

 These 3 lower body exercises help loosen tight muscle areas, strengthen muscles, and help bring the pelvis forward.
-You can modify the level of difficulty to match your senior’s current level of ability.
+Modify the level of difficulty to match your older adult’s current level of ability.

-If your older adult’s lower body is too weak right now to do these exercises independently, you’ll get tips on how to help you senior until they get strong enough to do them on their own.
+If their lower body is too weak right now to do these exercises independently, follow the tips on how to assist your older adult until they gain the strength to do them on their own.

 - Dressing After Stroke: Tips to Regain Independence [Video]